scottmckendry/blog/content/posts/dotfile-icons/index.md

 PROMPT_COMMAND='. ~/.bash_profile;'$PROMPT_COMMAND
 ```

 Opening a new terminal, there's an immediate issue.
-The `sudo` command requires a password, which will cause the prompt to hang until the command is completed.
+The `sudo` command requires a password, which outright breaks our prompt. 💩

 We can fix this by adding `sudo` to the `NOPASSWD` list in the `/etc/sudoers` file.
 This will allow the `apt` command to run without a password prompt.